-An onsite wastewater collection and treatment system capable of treating 115,000 gallons per day of wastewater will be constructed.
+An onsite wastewater collection and treatment system capable of treating 126,000 gallons per day of wastewater will be constructed.
 The system will consist of a gravity collection and conveyance system supplemented by pump stations, low pressure sewers, and the wastewater treatment plant ("WWTP").
 The WWTP will be constructed during the first phase of the project.
-The WWTP will be located on the north side of Route 44.
+The WWTP will be located on the east side of Route 22 adjacent to the golf maintenance facility.

-The projected wastewater flow is an average volume of approximately 115,000 gallons per day (gpd).
+The projected wastewater flow is an average volume of approximately 126,000 gallons per day (gpd).
 For proposed layout of the sanitary system, refer to the Overall Wastewater Master Plan, Sheet U-1.